yuvadm/vibes/README.md

 - [Digital Zen Garden](/zengarden/) - A meditative drag-and-drop experience where users can arrange elements with subtle animations.
 - [BTC Ticker](/btctick/) - Live Bitcoin price visualization with a cool animated chart showing price history.
 - [Interactive Particle System](/particles/) - A full-screen interactive particle system where particles respond to cursor movement, clicks, and device tilt.
+- [Ambient Soundscape Generator](/soundscape/) - Create beautiful, generative ambient soundscapes with customizable musical scales and parameters that play continuously in the background.

 ## 🚀 Local Development